maargenton/go-testreport/README.md

-- `render`: is similar to the built-in `template` function that applies a partial template to an object. `render` actually renders the template and produces a multi-line string containing the result.
+- `render`: is similar to the built-in `template` function that applies a partial template to an object. `render` actually renders the template and produces a multi-line string containing the result, that can be further processed or manipulated.
   ```
   {{- render "test" . -}}
   ```